-LUTATHERA® is indicated for the treatment of unresectable or metastatic, progressive, well differentiated (G1 and G2), SSTR-positive GEP-NETs in adults.1
+LUTATHERA® is indicated for the treatment of unresectable or metastatic, progressive, well differentiated (G1 and G2), somatostatin receptor positive gastroenteropancreatic neuroendocrine tumours (GEP-NETs) in adults.1

 Dosing and administration

-Management of severe or intolerable adverse drug reactions may require extending the dosing interval from 8 weeks up to 16 weeks.1
+Management of severe or intolerable adverse drug reactions may require temporary dose interruption, extending dosing interval from 8 weeks up to 16 weeks,

-- Antiemetic premedication* should be administered at least 30 minutes prior to the start of the amino acid solution infusion.
+Antiemetic premedication* should be administered at least 30 minutes prior to the start of the amino acid solution infusion to reach full

 Radiopharmaceuticals should be received, used and administered only by authorised personnel in designated clinical settings.
 Radiopharmaceutical receipt, storage, use, transfer and disposal are subject to the regulations and/or appropriate licenses of the competent official organisation.1

-Before each administration and during treatment, biological tests (haematology, kidney function and liver function) are required to re-assess the patient’s condition and adapt the therapeutic protocol if necessary (dose, infusion interval, number of infusions).1
+Prior to each administration and during treatment, biological tests are required to re-assess the patient’s condition and adapt the treatment protocol if necessary (dose, infusion interval, number of infusions).

-- At least once within 2-4 weeks prior to administration, and shortly before the administration of LUTATHERA®.
+- At least once within 2-4 weeks prior to LUTATHERA® administration, and shortly before administration

-- Every 4 weeks for at least 3 months after the last infusion of LUTATHERA® and every 6 months thereafter, in order to be able to detect possible delayed adverse reactions.
+- Every 4 weeks for at least 3 months after the last infusion of LUTATHERA® and every 6 months thereafter, to detect possible delayed adverse reactions